KyleLamoureux/ContestQuestion/README.md

 ```
 `output: 5`

+In this example we attempt to calculate the shortest path to the end for each row.
+None of them have a solution though so we print out 5 as the solution as it was the deepest index we could traverse to.

 ### Run the comparison file with:
 - `source run_commands.txt` > sanity check
 - Should be changed to a shell script loop but its 2:25am